 In the world of computers and software, programmers are the builders.
 They write the code that computers read, building operating systems and software apps from the ground up.
 Many areas of the field are rapidly growing as people integrate laptops and smartphones into every aspect of their daily lives.
-This growing demand for programmers means that people with all training levels, from certificates to advanced degrees, can get through the door in these careers.
+This growing demand for programmers means that people with all training levels, from certificates to advanced computer programming degrees, can get through the door in these careers.

 What Does the Programming Field Cover?

 Programming is a broad field that covers many specializations.
 You may be able to get certificates in areas like:

 - web design